Program income is income earned in connection with a sponsored project during the period of the main award.

 It must be used as follows:

-- Expenditures charged to a program income account must be allowable, allocable, and treated consistently in relation to the activity supported by the sponsor in accordance with the cost principles in OMB Circular A-21 and in accordance with the specific terms and conditions of the award.
+- Expenditures charged to a program income account must be allowable, allocable, and treated consistently in relation to the activity supported by the sponsor in accordance with the cost principles in the Uniform Guidance 2 CFR 200 and in accordance with the specific terms and conditions of the award.

 - Expenditures must be incurred during the project period of the associated award.